orbanjan/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data distribution looks like for the train, test, validation set.
+It seems that they are from the same distrubution.
+Some trafic sign occurance are very high compering to others (2000 vs 100) which indicates that some augmentation might help especially on low-occurancy items.

 ![alt text][image1]